alarm-redist/alarmdata/cran-comments.md

 * Description links have been corrected to include author names before the links.
 The arXiv link as been updated to the published `doi`.

-* TODO what is the examples comment?
+* Updates the comments below and relevant examples to address the issue of an API key being required to run the examples.

 * The ALARM Project was incorrectly named as the copyright holder in the initial submission.
 However, this is  the name of the research group that the authors belong to.